 Open Door is a funding opportunity designed to respond to timely and ambitious arts sector initiatives outside of the discipline-specific funding programs.

-Proposals will be accepted in the following categories:
+Applications will be accepted in the following Project Categories:

-- Market Development: activities that will grow or develop new markets for Toronto arts work at either the local, national or international level and create new partnerships, networks and/or collaborative opportunities.
-Projects taking place outside Toronto must demonstrate the impact of the project on the ongoing work, growth and development of artists and/or arts organizations in the City.
+- Market Development: projects designed to grow or develop new markets for Toronto arts work.
+Projects taking place outside Toronto must explain the impact on the City’s artists and/or arts sector.

-The following activities are not eligible for funding through this program:
+The following activity is not eligible for funding through this program:

 - activities included in TAC operating grants

 - be located in the City of Toronto;

 - be an incorporated non-profit arts organization or a non-profit arts collective

 - have a strong track record of arts activity;

 - have a viable administrative and financial plan for the proposed activities;